 Having set your sights on that particular international destination, you’re eager to book your flight to the country that’s been on your wish list for a long time.
 Even seasoned globetrotters can find international travel stressful.
 However, it can seem overwhelming for a first-timer.
-In addition to all the per-preparation, you have to apply for a passport and visas and figure out where you will stay and how you will get from A to B. Upon arrival in a new country, you are faced with the challenges of learning the time zone, the language, the currency, and much more.
+In addition to all the per-preparation, you have to apply for a passport and visas and figure out where you will stay and how you will get from A to B. Upon arrival in a new country, you are faced with the challenges of learning the time zone, the best luggage, the currency, the language and much more.
 And don’t even get us started on the surprises that are sure to come your way.
 Here we discuss some tips before traveling abroad for the first time.

 Nevertheless, the beauty of traveling is that you don’t have to know everything; it’s a process of learning.
 You can grow and learn on your first international trip, and you’ll gain confidence for your next one if you know some basic tips for covering the most important elements.